On January 20, 2013, I was morbidly obese. I had a BMI of 44.4 and trouble getting up the stairs.

 Then panic attacks changed how I thought of emotions.
 By learning how to deal with fear I learnt how to deal with hunger.
 On December 24, 2013, I had lost 160 lbs.
 Not by dieting, not through surgery, but simply by accepting pain.

 I wrote a book about that experience: Let Go.
 Order ‘Let Go’ here, or read a preview.
-If you’re Dutch, you may be interested in this newspaper article about my book.
+If you can read Dutch, you may be interested in this newspaper article about my book.

 After losing the weight I started travelling.
 Here are some stories from the road.